-Skills Norway is the Norwegian Agency for Lifelong Learning and belongs to the Norwegian Ministry of Education and Research.
+Skills Norway is Directorate for Lifelong Learning and belongs to the Norwegian Ministry of Education and Research.
 Skills Norway also earlier got commission from Ministry of Justice and Public Security.

 Our agency is also involved in international cooperation and we are the current national coordinator for the European Agenda for adult learning.
 Skills Norway also acts as the secretariat for the national council for tertiary vocational education (Nasjonalt fagskoleråd), and we have a coordinating role for the Nordic Network for Adult Learning (Nordisk Nätverk för Vuxnas Lärande, NVL).

 We need to make use of the skills available to us

 According to the OECD, Norway is unsuccessful in making effective use of the population's skills and competencies.
 Many who are excluded from employment have low skill levels, or they are unable to make use of the skills they have, because there is no demand for them in the labour market.
 This is a serious problem.